awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

    System.setProperty("jdk.tls.client.protocols", "TLSv1.2");

-* NettyNioHttpClient: By default, the SDK dependency Netty has is TLS 1.2 (if it's supported in the platform).
+* NettyNioHttpClient: The SDK dependency for Netty is TLS 1.2 (if it's supported in the platform).